 Notwithstanding the end of summer drama in Ontario regulatory circles, it is clear that the CSA, including the Ontario Securities Commission, are continuing with the consultation on the draft proposed amendments.
 Comments on the proposed amendments to NI 81-105 are due on December 13, 2018.
 We consider it important to provide input to the CSA, not just on what is proposed (and readers should note that there are other more technical amendments proposed to NI 81-105), but also on what is not proposed, but questioned.
 In addition to publishing draft rules designed to achieve the significant mutual fund fee changes, the CSA are asking for input into a number of modernization amendments to NI 81-105, including folding the concepts behind NI 81-105 into NI 31-103.
 In our view, modernization of NI 81-105 is long overdue, given that it was written for a specific time and to address specific issues inherent in the mutual fund industry practices of the late-1990s.
 If nothing else, much guidance has been provided by the staff of the CSA since the adoption of NI 81-105 and we consider it high time that that guidance be published for comment by way of CSA policy.

 It is also vital that industry participants consider carefully the "client focused" reforms published in June 2018, and the commentary and guidance around payment of trailing commissions by fund managers and the conflicts of interest inherent on dealers accepting payment of such commissions.
 We consider that it will be very difficult indeed to put into practice some of the guidance of the CSA around firms addressing conflicts of interest in the best interests of clients.
 What does this really mean when a dealer firm wishes to accept trailing commissions in respect of its distribution of mutual fund securities?
 What must a dealer and an individual advisor do to avoid or manage these conflicts of interest, particularly given statements about the difficulties of managing conflicts of interest through disclosure alone?
 Collectively, the client focused reforms and the NI 81-105 amendments will result in a significant transformation of how managers and dealers, as well as other industry participants, manage their business relationships.
 Comments on the client focused reforms are due by October 19, 2018.
-For more information about these client focused reforms, please see our bulletin from June 2018.

 We urge firms to consider the proposed transitional provisions, as we expect there will be considerable challenges in operationalizing the following proposed rule changes: